In large-scale IT upgrades, it’s good to have an ally

 Instead, a decision was made to migrate to Windows 7, with the responsibility for the migration given to each individual department within the company.
-This was the first step in moving the organization off the unsupported Microsoft XP platform and preparing it for newer versions of the Microsoft platform in the future.
+This was the first step in moving the organisation off the unsupported Microsoft XP platform and preparing it for newer versions of the Microsoft platform in the future.

-Recognizing that it may need help in this endeavor, the Corporate Finance IT department, with approximately 200 employees, engaged Protiviti to scope the effort for the department and for the corporate finance business users it supports (roughly 1,000 additional employees).
+Recognising that it may need help in this endeavour, the Corporate Finance IT department, with approximately 200 employees, engaged Protiviti to scope the effort for the department and for the corporate finance business users it supports (roughly 1,000 additional employees).
 As part of this scoping exercise, Protiviti was to assess the impact of the migration on day-to-day business and develop a governance program to manage the project, with frequent status updates to senior management.

 The assessment provided senior management with a clear picture of the effort and resources that would be required to execute the upgrade successfully.
 First, they realized that the scale of the project was bigger than expected, and with a full load of other pressing projects, the manpower to dedicate to the transition simply wasn’t there.
 Second, even if they managed to allocate resources, they didn’t know how to inventory user requirements and ensure compatibility of existing applications.
-They also realized that they had neglected to perform several earlier upgrades and that this would impact the success of the Windows 7 migration.
+They also realised that they had neglected to perform several earlier upgrades and that this would impact the success of the Windows 7 migration.
 Other factors, such as users owning more than one piece of equipment and the logistics of scheduling migrations so they do not conflict with the finance department’s busy close calendar, complicated matters further.

-Adding to the already tricky situation, two key decision makers left the department while the assessment was underway, leaving leadership of the project on uncertain ground.
-Recognizing the delicacy of the situation, the new leadership asked Protiviti to step in and handle the project from concept to completion.
+Adding to the already tricky situation, two key decisionmakers left the department while the assessment was underway, leaving leadership of the project on uncertain ground.
+Recognising the delicacy of the situation, the new leadership asked Protiviti to step in and handle the project from concept to completion.
 This included developing migration schedules and coordinating them with the technical teams and the end-users, troubleshooting migration-related issues and performing high-level training, if needed.
 In addition, management asked Protiviti to provide project management oversight of the global finance upgrade (approximately 5,000 additional machines).